Roveredo

-Roveredo is a municipality in the Moesa Region in the canton of Graubünden in Switzerland.
+Roveredo is a municipality in the Moesa Region in the canton of the Grisons in Switzerland.

 Geography

 Roveredo has an area, As of 2006, of 38.8 km2.
 Of this area, 8.6% is used for agricultural purposes, while 75% is forested.
 Of the rest of the land, 3.1% is settled (buildings or roads) and the remainder (13.4%) is non-productive (rivers, glaciers or mountains).

 Before 2017, the municipality was located in the Roveredo sub-district of the Moesa district on the right bank of the Moesa river, after 2017 it was in the Moesa Region.